-Always have adult supervision with children in your family no matter how sure you are of their abilities.
-It can take seconds to drown and even with adequate supervision from parents or lifeguards, your children’s life will be at risk.
+Always have adult supervision with children in your family, no matter how sure you are of their abilities.
+It can take seconds to drown, and your children’s life will be at risk even with adequate supervision from parents or lifeguards.
 With toddlers and babies, touch supervision is preferred in which a hand is always on the small child in case they dunk under the water.
 Babies and toddlers can swallow large amounts of water quickly, so it is best to avoid dunking them under water.
-Seventy-seven percent of children involved in a home or residential drowning was missing no more than five minutes before they were found in the pool.
+Seventy-seven percent of children involved in a home or residential drowning were missing no more than five minutes before they were found in the pool.
 Don’t take the risk.

-One of the most important safety rules to be followed in swimming pools is that your kids should always know that they need to swim with a buddy.
-With two kids playing together, a dire situation can get quicker attention or be avoided completely.
+One of the most important safety rules to be followed in swimming pools is that your kids should always know they must swim with a buddy.
+With two kids playing together, a dire situation can get quicker attention or be avoided altogether.
 Children, regardless of age, should always have a swimming buddy to keep both of them safer.

 3. Isolation Fencing

 Isolation fencing is fencing installed around your poor to ensure that kids – yours or otherwise- cannot access your pool without you.
 Isolation fencing is required in several states for residential homes with pools, so be sure to check your local state laws to cover any isolation laws in effect.
-Water safety rules are incredibly important but making sure only those who have permission can access your pool can save you pain and any legal fault.
-A completely four-sided fenced-in pool reduces the risk of drowning by 80 percent when compared to pools that are only secure on three sides.
+Water safety rules are incredibly important, but ensuring only those who have permission can access your pool can save you pain and any legal fault.
+A completely four-sided fenced-in pool reduces the risk of drowning by 80 percent compared to pools that are only secure on three sides.

 4. Toys are not Life Jackets

-Pool safety tips for toddlers extend to teaching them how to swim as soon as they are able.
-Teaching a toddler how to float on their back in an emergency or accident can save the life of the child if they happen to make it somewhere they are unsupervised.
+Pool safety tips for toddlers extend to teaching them how to swim as quickly as possible.
+Teaching a toddler how to float on their back in an emergency or accident can save the child’s life if they happen to make it somewhere they are unsupervised.

 6. Learn CPR

-Any adults and children 13 years and older should learn infant and normal CPR just in case there is a situation where those skills are needed.
-CPR should be started immediately, but before starting someone should be directed to call 911.
-Studies show that the quicker CPR is started on an individual, the better chance they have in surviving a near drowning accident.
+Any adults and children 13 years and older should learn infant and standard CPR just in case there is a situation where those skills are needed.
+CPR should be started immediately, but before starting, someone should be directed to call 911.
+Studies show that the quicker CPR is started on an individual, the better chance they have of surviving a near-drowning accident.